NouvBaLQahtani/Data-structures-Project-CSC212/README.md

 2. Provide the Time Complexity Analysis for the three methods of the other group's code

-3. Demonstration

-we conducted a presentation to briefly summarize our time complexity analysis, Discussed the key challenges we encountered and Highlighted the main lessons learned.
+3.  we conducted a presentation to briefly summarize our time complexity analysis, Discussed the key challenges we encountered and Highlighted the main lessons learned.

 ## Time Complexity Analysis